Byron Harrison: Early career

 Harrison began his career with Conference South club Havant & Waterlooville in 2005, having been recommended to the club by former player Darren Annon.
 He made his debut in October 2005, coming on as a 70th-minute substitute in an away match against Farnborough Town.
 A week later, he scored his first professional goal in an FA Cup tie against Cirencester Town.
 He departed the club at the end of the 2005–06 season, having made 23 appearances, 22 of which were from the substitutes' bench.
 Havant indicated Harrison would be welcome to return to the club after gaining further first-team experience.

 Ahead of the 2006–07 season, Harrison signed for Worthing of the Isthmian League Premier Division, where he scored four goals in 11 appearances.
 He left Worthing in November, and subsequently joined divisional rivals Boreham Wood.
 Harrison made his Boreham Wood debut in December 2006, coming on as a substitute in a 4–1 victory away to Folkestone Invicta.
-Following the match, manager Steve Cook stated: "Byron is very young and enthusiastic and I have a gut feeling about him".
 A leg injury in January 2007 sidelined him for six weeks, but upon his return on 3 March, he scored a hat-trick against former club Worthing in a 3–2 win at Meadow Park.
 Harrison finished the season having scored 13 goals in 21 appearances.

 Having failed to score in the opening month of the 2007–08 season, during which he was omitted from the starting line-up, Cook noted Harrison appeared "a little subdued" but did not anticipate his absence from the starting line-up to be prolonged.
 Despite making several further starts, Harrison was released by the club on 30 October 2007.

 Ashford Town (Middlesex)

 Following a short spell at Harrow Borough, during which he scored once in five appearances, Harrison signed for Ashford Town (Middlesex) in January 2008.
 He scored his first goal for the club the following month, the match-winner in a 2–1 victory over former club Boreham Wood.
 During the first half of the 2009–10 season, Harrison scored 19 goals.
-His form earned him a trial with Southend United in February 2010, during which he featured in a reserve match against Colchester United, though he did not secure a contract.
-Had the move materialised, Ashford would have been entitled to £20,000 compensation.
+Southend United invited him for a trial in February 2010, during which he featured in a reserve match against Colchester United, though he did not secure a contract.
+Had the move materialised, Ashford would have been entitled to a £20,000 compensation fee.
 A week after his trial, Harrison left Ashford, with manager Jamie Lawrence stating he could no longer afford to continue playing for the club.
 He subsequently had an unsuccessful trial with Premier League club Wolverhampton Wanderers, and attracted interest from Conference South club Staines Town, who had previously attempted to sign him on two occasions.
 During his two-year spell at Ashford, Harrison scored 53 goals in all competitions.